-They keep cattle, sheep and goats.
-Milking cows, calves, sheep and goats are kept in the vicinity of the settlement.
+Also known as Hor, the Arbore tribe are the southern neighbors of the Tsemay.
+They live in the hot plains north of Chew Bahir and are predominantly pastoralists.
+Livestock has high economic and social value for the Arbore ethnic group.
+They keep cattle, sheep, and goats.
+Milking cows, calves, sheep, and goats are held in the vicinity of the settlement.
 The rest of the livestock move from place to place in temporary camps.
-In times of drought the Arbore temporarily move their cattle to the neighboring Tsemay and Borana where they have peaceful and cooperative relations.
+In times of drought, the Arbore temporarily move their cattle to the neighboring Tsemay and Borana where they have peaceful and cooperative relations.

-The Arbore Tribe of South Omo Ethiopia practice a slash and burn shifting cultivation method of agriculture, which is dependent upon the flooding of the Woito River and the seasonal rains.
-For every harvesting season elected elders, known as murra, assess the suitable land for agriculture and distribute it among the people, giving priority to the poor, orphans and widows.
+The Arbore people practice a slash-and-burn and shifting cultivation method of agriculture, dependent upon the flooding of the Woito River and the seasonal rains.
+For every harvesting season, elected elders, known as Murra, assess the suitable land for agriculture and distribute it among the people, prioritizing the poor, orphans, and widows.